crohr/www-ouestcode/index.md

-Codelicacy is a software development and operations company based in Rennes (FR), and run by [Cyril Rohr][about].
+OuestCode is a software development and operations company based in Rennes (FR), and run by [Cyril Rohr][about].

 You can have a look at my [products][products], which are all at the